 I hope that this explanation gave you a better understanding of what ALT tags are and why they are so important.
 If you have any questions, please don’t hesitate to let me know in the comments below.

 Looking for a little extra help with your website?!
 ALT tags are just the tip of the iceberg when creating an effective website that reaches the right audience.
-Grab a copy of my website worksheet to audit your site today and gain clarity on how well your site is serving you.
+Grab a copy of my Wellness Website Workbook, made specifically to help service-based health + wellness pros become go-to experts with a booked out schedule.